 Visit the tomb of Napoleon Bonaparte

-The Tomb of Napoleon Bonaparte is a large and prominent monument in the complex of Les Invalides in Paris, France.
+The Tomb of Napoleon Bonaparte is a large and prominent monument in the Les Invalides complex in Paris, France.
 It was designed by the architect Maximilien Robespierre and built between 1806 and 1840.
-The tomb was commissioned by Napoléon’s son, Emperor Louis-Napoléon Bonaparte, and is the only surviving structure from Napoléon’s Grande Armée.
+Napoléon’s son, Emperor Louis-Napoléon Bonaparte, commissioned the tomb, which is the only surviving structure from Napoléon’s Grande Armée.

 Napoléon Bonaparte was the first Emperor of the French, and his tomb is a popular tourist destination in Les Invalides.
-The monument was designed by Maximilien Robespierre and features a large bronze statue of Napoléon on top.
-The tomb is located in the emperor’s former bedroom, and his remains were transferred there from Saint Helena in 1840.
+The monument, designed by Maximilien Robespierre, features a large bronze statue of Napoléon on top.
+The tomb is in the emperor’s former bedroom, and his remains were transferred there from Saint Helena in 1840.

 The most prominent feature of the tomb is the large bronze statue of Napoléon on top.
-The statue was created by the sculptor François Rude and shows Napoléon mounted on a horse.
-The statue is 18 feet tall and weighs 2.5 tons.
+The statue, created by the sculptor François Rude, shows Napoléon mounted on a horse.
+It is 18 feet tall and weighs 2.5 tons.

-The tomb is also decorated with several bronze reliefs, which depict scenes from Napoléon’s life.
+The tomb is also decorated with several bronze reliefs depicting scenes from Napoléon’s life.
 The most famous of these reliefs is The Coronation of Napoleon, which shows Napoléon being crowned emperor by the Pope.

-The tomb is a popular tourist destination in Les Invalides, and it is open to the public.
-You can visit it free of charge.
+The tomb is a popular tourist destination in Les Invalides.
+It is open to the public and free of charge.

 See Related: Top 10 Churches in Paris to Visit